 Segmentation Framework in Business Analysis: Structure Guide

-A segmentation framework in business analysis is a way to split a messy business problem into meaningful groups so you can compare performance, diagnose what is really driving the issue, and decide where management should act.
+A segmentation framework in business analysis is a structured way to split a messy business problem into mutually exclusive, collectively exhaustive groups so you can compare performance, diagnose what is really driving the issue, and decide where management should act.
 In a consulting case, use segmentation when the average result hides different customer, product, geography, channel, behavior, or profitability patterns.
 The structure is strong when each segment is distinct, measurable, tied to the client decision, and linked to a next data request.
 It is weak when the candidate lists segment labels without explaining why the split would change the recommendation.
 The practical test is simple: if the segment view would not change where the client invests, cuts, prices, serves, or investigates, it is decoration.
 If it reveals where economics differ, it can become the backbone of a sharp case interview structure.

 Market segmentation usually means dividing a target market into approachable groups based on criteria such as needs, priorities, interests, behavior, demographics, or similar traits, as Qualtrics explains in its market segmentation guide.
 In business analysis, that idea becomes a decision tool.
 You are not segmenting because the word sounds strategic.
 You are segmenting because the average hides variation.